Back Pain Physical Therapists

 How Physical Therapy Eases Back Pain

-Whether you’re trying to avoid surgery for your back pain or looking to recover after an operation, physical therapy in New York City at your local physical therapy practice is a recommended treatment option.
+Whether you’re trying to avoid surgery for your back pain or looking to recover after an operation, physical therapy for lower back pain in Brooklyn at your local physical therapy practice is a recommended treatment option.

 The goal of physical therapy is to decrease your pain, increase your range of motion and inform you about the causes of pain to prevent them from happening again.
-Countering years of bad habits takes a comprehensive, individualized care plan, which physical therapy offers.
+Countering years of bad habits takes a comprehensive, individualized care plan, which physical therapy for lower back pain offers.

 Your physical therapist takes measurements of your range of motion and determines what movements cause pain.
 While these initial tests may be painful, they’re beneficial in the long run.
-They point to what exercises you’re able to do and what type of treatments you need.
+They point to what exercises you’re able to do and what type of lower back physical therapy treatments you need.

-As you regain your strength, you may get different exercises and treatments.
+As you regain your strength, you may get different physical therapy exercises and back pain treatments.
 It’s a process.
-As your pain decreases and you feel better, you’re given additional, slightly more difficult exercises to do as part of your rehabilitation plan.
+As your pain decreases and you feel better, you’re given additional, slightly more difficult exercises to do as part of your back pain rehabilitation plan.

 Types of Physical Therapy Treatment